KarthikSaladi047/Jenkins-Project/README.md

 # Project: CI/CD Pipeline for a Simple Node.js Application

 ## Overview
 This project aims to demonstrate the implementation of a CI/CD pipeline for a simple Node.js application using Jenkins.
 The pipeline includes the following stages:
 - Build: Compile and test the application code.
 - Infra Provisioning : Using terraform provision Azure app service.
-- Deploy: Deploy the application to a test environment.
+- Deploy: Deploy the application to a Production environment.

 ## Tools and Technologies
 - Jenkins: The CI/CD tool used to automate the pipeline.